DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 ![30](./images/31-30.png)

 By going through the foundational concepts of GraphQL, some of the problems it is attempting to fix are made extremely apparent.
-That said, it never hurts to go into a bit more detail and be eplicit about the high-level goals of GraphQL and how it attempts to solve some very real API problems many of us have run into over our careers.
+That said, it never hurts to go into a bit more detail and be explicit about the high-level goals of GraphQL and how it attempts to solve some very real API problems many of us have run into over our careers.

 ![31](./images/32-31.png)

-John Resig mentions here a crucial benefit of GraphQL.
+[John Resig](https://twitter.com/jeresig?lang=en) mentions here a crucial benefit of GraphQL.
 If you've perhaps made a mistake, and your database layer may be fairly hard to query against or update resources, GraphQL can be used as a shim layer to abstract some of this complexity while introducing reasonable, understandable queries for your client/users.

 ![32](./images/33-32.png)